AhmadHassanX/Apna-Bazaar-/README.md

 - HTML, CSS, JavaScript
 - Firebase Realtime Database
 - Local Storage (for authentication)
-- Netlify (Deployment)
 - GitHub (Version Control)

 ## Collaboration & Timeline
-- This project was completed in 4 days.
+- This project was completed in 6 Weeks by Ahmad Hassan and Nasir Ali.
-- Tools used: GitHub (version control & collaboration), Zoom (video presentation)

----
-> Built by Sachin Kumanache